kiana-S/numidr/docs/Operations.md

 ### Concatenation and Stacking

-Two arrays can be concatenated along an axis, so long as all other axes have the same dimensions.
+Two arrays can be concatenated along an axis (`concat`), so long as all other axes have the same dimensions.
 Two matrices being concatenated along the row axis requires that they must have the same number of columns.

 ```idris
 -- 0 is the first axis i.e. the row axis